CristyTarantino/learnjs/README.md

 N.B.
 This app is work in progress...

-#Learn JavaScript - a Serverless Single Page Apps
+#LearnJS - A Serverless AWS Single Page Demo App

 ##Getting started